Heixier/heixier/README.md

 I am a student in 42 Singapore working on various C projects.

-I enjoy building, setting up, and troubleshooting computers, and writing automated tests in bash.
+I enjoy building, troubleshooting, and setting up computers, as well as writing automated test scripts in bash.

 ### Projects